gae-init/gae-init-docs/main/templates/guide/guide.md

 [http://localhost:8080/](http://localhost:8080/), but it will also make sure that all dependencies are checked and install them if necessary.
-Furthermore, it will trigger an initial compilation of the CoffeeScript and Less files to js and css files so your browser has some javascript and stylesheets when visiting the dev webserver.
+Furthermore, it will trigger an initial compilation of the CoffeeScript and Less files to JavaScript and CSS files so your browser has some JavaScript and stylesheets when visiting the dev webserver.

 While this should get your basic server up and running, in order not to have to restart it manually whenever you for example change some CoffeeScript